UCLComputerScience/uclcs-ugy1-summerwelcome/README.md

 # Algorithms 101
 This activity provides a self-study introduction to Algorithms.
 It has been created for incoming Undergraduate Computer Science students at UCL.
-Its purpose is to give you some first insights into one of the fundamental topics you will learn during your first year undergraduate course (COMP0005 - Algorithms).
+Its purpose is to give you some first insights into one of the fundamental topics you will learn during your first year undergraduate degree programme (COMP0005 - Algorithms).
-As Linus Torvalds, the creator of the Linux kernel, said when talking about algorithms: “Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.”

 ## Getting started
 This project uses a cloud service Jupyter notebook.